tydeno/Ploto/README.md

 Or trough my [GitHub Sponsoring page](https://github.com/sponsors/tydeno)

-## Is it safe to use?
-We've seen some horrific stuff happening with 3rd Party Tools around a Chia.
-For instance there was/is a PowerShell Script that should add some Introducers to your farm.
-It does that yes.
-But it also empties your wallet and sends your private keys home.

-This was a good reminder that we should never trust blindly on the internet (and everywhere else!).
-Never trust, always verify is the leading principle.

-So I encourage you to go trough the code in this repo, line by line to verify if it does something bad.
-If theres a line you don't understand do not hesitate to raise an issue and ask straight away.

-However, bear in mind that my identity is verified by Github trough the sponsoring program.
-They have my adress, tax and ID number and thus know exactly who I am.
-Doing bad things with my repo would be a very bad idea in that sense for myself.

-From a technical perspective, if you are cooncerned that your private keys and or wallet might be exposed to Ploto, you can mitigate that.
-Ploto only needs chia.exe to start PlotJobs.
-No private keys, no access to farmers/harvesters nor a wallet.
-If you run Ploto on dedicated plotting machines, you can specify your public keys in the config and generate valid plots for your farm.

-On top of that; it always makes sense to set your reward address to a cold wallet.

 # PlotoSpawn
 TLDR: It plots 1x plot on each TempDrive (if you have 6x TempDrives = 6x parallel Plot Jobs) as long as you want it to and as long as you have OutDrive space.